The simple answer is MONEY.

 Because you’re not buying anything physical, forex trading can be confusing.

 Think of buying a currency as buying a share in a particular country, kinda like buying stocks of a company.
-The price of the currency is a direct reflection of what the market thinks about the current and future health of the Japanese economy.
+The price of the currency is usually a direct reflection of the market’s opinion on the current and future health of its respective economy.

 In forex trading, when you buy, say, the Japanese yen, you are basically buying a “share” in the Japanese economy.
 You are betting that the Japanese economy is doing well, and will even get better as time goes.
 Once you sell those “shares” back to the market, hopefully, you will end up with a profit.